rudi-q/cristalyse/test/golden/README.md

   - → These are bugs!
 Fix the code, don't update goldens

 **Tips for reviewing:**

 - Look at the test names to see which features broke
-- If you're unsure, manually inspect the chart in your app
+- If you're unsure, manually inspect the chart in an app context
 - Run only the affected tests to isolate the issue
 - Consider whether the change affects one chart type or all charts